 areas.
 Graduates of such programs who have not completed the necessary

-semester hours in these core areas must submit to the Board evidence
+semester hours in these core areas must submit to the Council evidence

 of competency in each of the four core areas.

 (I) Biological basis of behavior: physiological psychology,